braydenreimann/LitClub/README.md

 ---

-## 4. Set Up the Cosmos DB Emulator (for the API Backend)
+## 4. Set Up the Cosmos DB Emulator and Azurite Emulator (for the API Backend)

-This emulator lets you run the LitClub API locally without connecting to Azure.
+These emulators let you run the LitClub API locally without connecting to Azure.

 ### 1. Install Docker